 Understanding Underinsured Motorist Coverage

-Underinsured motorist (UIM) coverage provides protection when at-fault drivers don’t carry enough insurance.
-In Pennsylvania, UIM coverage often becomes a key resource in large accidents.
-If your injuries exceed the available liability coverage, your own UIM policy can help bridge the gap.
+Underinsured motorist (UIM) coverage protects you when the at-fault driver does not have enough insurance.
+In Pennsylvania, UIM coverage is a valuable resource in major incidents.
+If your injuries exceed the available liability coverage, your UIM policy can assist fill the difference.

 What Happens When Coverage Limits Are Exceeded